How do the Awards work?

 Over 500 separate pieces of recorded product and over 150 individual nominations generally feature in each year’s Awards.

-The winners are announced at the gala Toyota Golden Guitar Awards presentation in Tamworth on Saturday 28th January 2017.
-Tickets are on sale HERE.
+The winners are announced at the gala Toyota Golden Guitar Awards presentation in Tamworth on Saturday 27th January 2018.
+Tickets will be on sale soon HERE.

 The exception to this process is the Top Selling Album award which is awarded to the album with the highest sales during course of the year, and these figures are collated and provided to the CMAA by the Australian Recording Industry Association (ARIA).